Beach wheelchairs are specifically designed to make it possible for users to move around at the beach (and even water) with ease, and in comfort.

 - Promotes independence as it’s self-propelled

-- Sold in four different sizes, extra large, large, medium and small
+- Sold in four different sizes, extra-large, large, medium, and small

-- Can be used in all sorts of outdoor terrain, from flat surfaces, sandy beaches, snow and rough terrain
+- Can be used in all sorts of outdoor terrain, from flat surfaces, sandy beaches, snow, and rough terrain

 - Easy transportation and storage thanks to its compact foldable design

-While it’s the most expensive option on this list, the Hippocampe is a one of a kind beach wheelchair designed to tackle all sorts of rough terrain including soft beach sand and water.
+While it’s the most expensive option on this list, the Hippocampe is a one-of-a-kind beach wheelchair designed to tackle all sorts of rough terrain including soft beach sand and water.
 Designed to ensure that people with mobility issues can enjoy all sorts of outdoor activities, these wheelchairs can be self-propelled by the user or pushed by another person.

 Having a reclining wheelchair design, the Hippocampe has a balloon wheel at the front and double rear wheels on each side.
-Thanks to its unique design and stainless steel frame, the wheelchair can be used on both sandy beaches and also on water.
+Thanks to its unique design and stainless steel frame, the wheelchair can be used on both sandy beaches and also on the water.
 The unit also disassembles easily into a compact package.

 A great fit for users who are not able to properly use their arms, this beach wheelchair is designed to be simple and functional.

 As one of the most affordable options on this list, the Fields Outdoor Supplies Beach wheelchair comes with a strong and durable PVC frame that will not corrode even with regular exposure to salt water.
-The sturdy plastic frame sits on large 12 inch balloon wheels that will have you cruising around the beach with ease.
+The sturdy plastic frame sits on large 12-inch balloon wheels that will have you cruising around the beach with ease.

 - Easily glides over sand and floats on water thanks to its oversized balloon wheels